 Most of the standard systems available to Creighton are kept in stock by the Division's Technology Lifecycle Management team.
 To review our standard computer options, please visit our Computer Standards page.
 (Requires a NetID to log in.)
 Non-standard/enhanced hardware systems require additional steps prior to purchasing.
 The form for Non-Standard/Enhanced Hardware computer purchases is now built into the new ticketing system when submitting a request for a computer.

 New computer purchase and computer refresh requests are reviewed within 1 business day and processed on Monday, Wednesday, and Friday with the average turnaround time of 7-21 business days.
 Timelines can vary based upon current inventory and if the request is for a non-standard/enhanced hardware system.

-*Please note that we are currently experiencing delays of up to two months in shipments of computers due to a shortage of Intel processors.
+*Please note that we are currently experiencing delays of up to two months in shipments of laptop computers due to an increase in demand since COVID-19.
 This affects Lenovo and Apple, as well as other manufacturers.